tldr-pages/tldr/pages/linux/rm.md

 # rm

-> Removes files or directories.
+> Remove files or directories.
 > See also: `rmdir`.
 > More information: <https://www.gnu.org/software/coreutils/rm>.